Recognising the Early Signs of Dementia: What to Watch Out For

 The knowledge gained from understanding how memory loss plays into this complex equation can further solidify these preventative efforts.

-Therefore, delving deeper into this aspect will equip individuals with the additional necessary to combat cognitive decline associated with dementia effectively.
+Therefore, delving deeper into this aspect will equip individuals with the additional tools necessary to combat cognitive decline associated with dementia effectively.

 Memory Loss